hau28/KiddiesZoneAdmin/README.md

 # Introduction
-An admin dashboard for KiddiesZone app.
+The admin dashboard for KiddiesZone app.